SoloSteve/copycat/README.md

 ![](public/debug_example.png)

 ##### Explained
-1. The orange line is the detection line `--detector-line-offset`.
+1. The orange line is the detection line.
 It is where the key detection actually happens.
 Make sure no *special effects* are seen at this line.
 2. The purple key text has been placed above the respective key.

 If everything looks good you can run without the `--debug` flag